Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 Connecting the app and robot

-Yeedi’s method for connecting the robot and app differs slightly from other brands.
+Yeedi’s connecting robot and app method differs slightly from other brands.

 The first step is turning on the robot and placing it inside the base station to charge.